azdavis/dotfiles/readme.md

 | 3 | `~/.<path>`                                    | `home/<path>`    |
 | 4 | `~/Library/Application Support/Sublime Text 3` | `sublime-text-3` |

-when the following commands in `dotfiles` are run:
+When the following commands in `dotfiles` are run:

 | command               | 1 | 2 | 3 | 4 |
 |-----------------------|---|---|---|---|